Tuesday, August 20, 2019

 · We have iPads stocked with LAMP words for Life, ProLoQuo2Go, TouchChat with WordPower and Snap + Core First.
 (We also have Predictable for students who are literate but have lost their ability to speak.)
 Your child’s school should be your first stop for some great resources, but if you want to know more, would like to explore an app on your own or would just like a little more information so you can help with your child’s homework, contact us!

 · Coming soon: demonstration videos to help you navigate these apps.
+UPDATE: UATP now has demonstration videos for LAMP Words for Life and TouchChat with WordPower.

 We have these short training videos, thanks to Kent Remund of the Utah Center for Assistive Technology.